pydantic/pydantic-ai/docs/logfire.md

 ## Pydantic Logfire

-[Pydantic Logfire](https://pydantic.dev/logfire) is an observability platform from the developers of Pydantic and PydanticAI, that aims to let you understand your entire application: Gen AI, classic predictive AI, HTTP traffic, database queries and everything else a modern application needs.
+[Pydantic Logfire](https://pydantic.dev/logfire) is an observability platform developed by the team who created and maintain Pydantic and PydanticAI.
+Logfire aims to let you understand your entire application: Gen AI, classic predictive AI, HTTP traffic, database queries and everything else a modern application needs.

 !!! tip "Pydantic Logfire is a commercial product"
-    Logfire is a commercially supported, hosted platform with an extremely generous and perpetual free tier.
+    Logfire is a commercially supported, hosted platform with an extremely generous and perpetual [free tier](https://pydantic.dev/pricing/).
     You can sign up and start using Logfire in a couple of minutes.

 PydanticAI has built-in (but optional) support for Logfire via the [`logfire-api`](https://github.com/pydantic/logfire/tree/main/logfire-api) no-op package.